morganstanley/optimus-cirrus/.github/README.md

 The initial releases will include the basics that will allow you to see some parts of the runtime in action.
 We are in the process of preparing more project components to be shared here.

 ### Upcoming Work:
-* We are preparing all the code used to compile the Optimus Build Tool (OBT).
+* We have published all the code used to compile the Optimus Build Tool (OBT).
+* We are currently working on a successful build of that code using another build tool.
-* Once all that code is available here, we will run an initial build and then bootstrap OBT.
+* Once that initial build is successful, we will bootstrap and publish OBT.